CollectionBuilder/collectionbuilder.github.io/_includes/docs/software.md

 - **Mac:** check if Git is already installed by opening terminal and typing `git --version`.
 If you do not have it, your system will often prompt you to install "Xcode Command Line Tools"--follow the prompt as this package is necessary for Ruby as well.
 Alternatively, type `xcode-select --install` to start the process.
 If you want a newer version, download the official [Mac git installer](https://git-scm.com/downloads){:target="_blank"} or use Homebrew.
 - **Linux:** install from your distribution's software center or package manager (for Ubuntu `sudo apt install git`).

-IF you are new to using Git and GitHub, we'd also recommend you install [GitHub Desktop](https://desktop.github.com/){:target="_blank"} using the default options.
+If you are new to using Git and GitHub, we'd also recommend you install [GitHub Desktop](https://desktop.github.com/){:target="_blank"} using the default options.
 This will help you visualize and implement some of the git processes that often seem non-intuitive.
 You can install GitHub Desktop in addition to other versions of Git.

 Note: If you are a Linux user, GitHub Desktop will not work.
 There are, however, other [GUI apps available](https://git-scm.com/downloads/guis){:target="_blank"} for managing and visualizing Git repositories, including Linux options.